Wrongful conviction of David Camm: Civil lawsuits

-Camm was reportedly facing a civil suit filed by his late wife's parents over the estimated $625,000 Camm is set to collect from life insurance and Kim Camm's 401K fund.
-Frank and Janice Renn steadfastly maintain their belief in Camm's guilt.
+Camm was reportedly facing a civil suit filed by his late wife's parents over the estimated $625,000 Camm was set to collect from life insurance and Kim Camm's 401K fund.
+As of 2013, Frank and Janice Renn steadfastly maintain their belief in Camm's guilt.

-In May 2014, Camm served notice of his intention to sue Floyd County and the State of Indiana for $30 million.
+In May 2014, Camm served notice of his intent to sue Floyd County and the State of Indiana for $30 million.
 Camm settled with Floyd County for $450,000.
 In January 2018, Camm's civil rights lawsuit against members of the Indiana State Police, prosecutors, and other officials, was dismissed by US District Court judge Tanya Walton Pratt.
-In explaining the ruling, the court explained it believed that there had been probable cause to charge Camm with murder and that due to Indiana's Tort Claims Act, some of the defendants were immune to liability.
+In the ruling, the court explained it believed that there had been probable cause to charge Camm with murder and that due to Indiana's Tort Claims Act, some of the defendants were immune to liability.

 On September 10, 2019, the United States Court of Appeals for the Seventh Circuit reversed the District Court in part stating, "In sum, we reverse and remand for trial on Camm’s Fourth Amendment claim against Stites, Englert, Faith, and Clemons to the extent that the claim rests on the first probable-cause affidavit.
 Trial is also warranted on the Brady claim against the same four defendants for suppression of Stites’s lack of qualifications and against Faith and Clemons for suppression of the facts surrounding their handling of the DNA profile on Boney’s sweatshirt.
 In all other respects, we affirm the judgment."
 The reversal allowed Camm to sue for false arrest.